Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

 | Expense and Expected Death Cost Calculations |<ul><li>Expenses assumed to be paid in advance</li></ul>Expected death costs assumed to be paid in arrears</li></ul>|

 ## Sensitivity Analysis
-A sensitivity analysis was performed on the key variables (see _Appendix D_ for tested values) to assess the financial impact of changes in key assumptions.
+A sensitivity analysis was performed on the key variables to assess the financial impact of changes in key assumptions.
 Ranges of values were determined for each of the above variables, with the theoretical experience assumptions lying within this range.
 A comparison of the absolute impacts on SuperLife’s net present value and the relative impacts on profit margin for the best and worst case scenarios for each variable was conducted.
 The profit margin comparison is illustrated in _Figure B_ below.

-See _Appendix D_ for the NPV comparison and an in-depth analysis of the sensitivity results.
+ADD PLOTS
 _Figure B: Sensitivity Analysis - Profit Margin_

 Evidently, the effect of the intervention programs on mortality rates will have the largest impact on SuperLife’s profit margin.
 The outer bounds of each intervention program’s approximate impact on mortality rates was used, where the upper bound generates the best case scenario and the lower bound generates the worst case scenario.
 Given the results, it is important for SuperLife to closely monitor and update the mortality rate improvement assumptions regularly, as the worst case scenario results in a 14% decrease in the profit margin.

-Additionally, to showcase the interplay of these changing assumptions, the evaluation of a specific scenario was conducted (see Appendix 7.5.3 for tested values):
-- **Natural Disaster** (scenario): A decrease in supply of agricultural products due to major droughts which reduces crop yields and production, causing a significant decline in exports and income for individuals in Lumaria working in the agriculture sector.
-     - _Lower Mortality Improvements_: export volume decreases could lead to a decrease in revenue, hence limiting resources to invest in healthcare.
-This could result in lower quality of healthcare services, leading to higher mortality rates.
-     - _Lower Goal-Meeting Rate_: Lower mortality improvements and correlation may correspond to less policyholders meeting goals.
-     - _Increased Program Costs:_ economic decline causes higher prices for programs, especially non-essential ones.
-     - _Lower Interest-Rate_: due to lower economic activity.
-     - _Lower Sign-Up Rate_: lower income and possible layoffs in the agricultural sector may result in lower spending, hence less likely to take out insurance.
+PASTE IMAGE
+_Figure C: Profit Margin Confidence Distribution_

+_Figure C_ illustrates a comparison of the distribution of profit margins, where 97.48% of the observations for ‘With Program’ have a higher profit margin than those for ‘Without Program’.
+This implies that there is a 97.48% degree of certainty that the value of the benefits derived from the program will exceed the value of the benefits derived without the program.
+Additionally, extending upon the results in Section 3.3 regarding the possible past mortality savings from the program, it can be deduced that there is a high degree of certainty for mortality improvements if the program had been implemented for the past 20 years.

 ## Risk and Risk Mitigation Strategies